-Out-of-network dentists have not agreed to provide services at contracted fees.
+^{}Out-of-network dentists have not agreed to provide services at contracted fees.
 Benefits received out-of-network are subject to any in-network benefit maximums, limitations, and/or exclusions.
 You may be billed by the out-of-network provider for any amount greater than the payment made by Humana to the provider.
+Please see below for provider locator instructions.